 What to do about extra data usage

-In most cases, the answer is in limiting how much data you transfer per month if you know you need to use a VPN and be mindful of data usage.
-That can be difficult, especially if you are using a VPN for work-related tasks or because you are dealing with sensitive and protected files.
+In most cases, the answer is in limiting how much data you transfer per month if you know you need to use a VPN but also have limited data.
+That can be difficult, especially if you're using a VPN for work-related tasks or because you are dealing with sensitive and protected files.
 However, there is another option available for VPN users.

 One is to decide when you really need to use a VPN.

 For example, if you are mostly concerned about advertisers tracking what you do online, you can leave the VPN running on your computer or phone during all of that data usage activity.
 The extra usage on your Internet plan might be minimal if all you are doing is visiting sites and researching products or checking on the news of the day.